 Sooooo it has been a really introspective week.
 I don’t have many answers but I’m getting more and more comfortable with not having them.
-Part of the problem is that because much of what I give is post-whatever I was going through or learned; when it’s time for a scheduled post I feel like I shouldn’t share it because I haven’t worked it out.
+Part of the problem is that because much of what I post is after the situation and sharing what I learned.
+When it’s time for a scheduled post, I feel like I shouldn’t share it if I haven’t worked it out.
 It’s another manifestation of ego to feel like ‘I shouldn’t be feeling this way, this long, over this.’
-Essentially losing site of the core purpose of the message I’m carrying...there is no should or shouldn’t.
+This is me losing site of the core purpose of the message I’m carrying...there is no should or shouldn’t.
 Acknowledge, accept, process, respond.
 All to the best of my abilities with honest and honorable intent and then go from there.
 What I feel is what I feel.
 Attempting to not feel, hide, or postpone those feelings is a pretty dangerous seed to plant.
 It’s gonna bud at some point and be much more formidable than it was when I swept it under the rug...so here’s that.

 I got a call from a homie I hadn’t heard from or hung out with in about 7-8 years.
 He wanted to kick it and catch up so of course I was down.
 He expressed how he’d been so engulfed in work over the past few years that he looked up and realized that he wasn’t doing anything but working.
 I could relate.
 We chatted for a few hours and then parted ways with plans to get back up to watch the NCAA Championship game next week.
 It was nice that a long time friend had reached out but it wasn’t necessarily him that was the feel good of the situation.
 What felt good was to be thought of and reached out to just because.
 That hasn’t happened in a disgracefully long time.